 The Enable Boot Lock feature enables user to lock the 64KB block/sector on the top/bottom of the device for protection.
+This feature is activated by issue Writing Status Register (05h) after entering OTP mode.

 The bits' definitions are described in the following table.